LPN to BSN

 -

-- Graduate from an LPN program with a GPA of 2.5 or recent college work with a 2.75 or greater (good standing with Ohio State)
+- Graduate from an LPN program with a GPA of 2.5 or recent college work with a 2.75 or higher (good standing with Ohio State)

 - Possess Ohio unencumbered LPN license

-- 18 years old by first clinical course
+- Be 18 year of age by the first clinical course

 - Submit official transcripts